Telecommunications device for the deaf

 Miniprint 425 TDD.
 The acoustic coupler on the top is for use with telephone handsets.
 The printer records the conversation.
 The specific GA and SK keys allow for speedier use of common abbreviations.

-A telecommunications device for the deaf (TDD) is a teleprinter, an electronic device for text communication over a telephone line, that is designed for use by persons with hearing or speech difficulties.
+A telecommunications device for the deaf (TDD) is a teleprinter, an electronic device for text communication over a telephone line, that is designed for use by Deaf people or persons with hearing or speech difficulties.
 Other names for the device include teletypewriter (TTY), textphone (common in Europe), and minicom (United Kingdom).

 The typical TDD is a device about the size of a typewriter or laptop computer with a QWERTY keyboard and small screen that uses an LED, LCD, or VFD screen to display typed text electronically.
 In addition, TDDs commonly have a small spool of paper on which text is also printed – old versions of the device had only a printer and no screen.
 The text is transmitted live, via a telephone line, to a compatible device, i.e. one that uses a similar communication protocol.

 Special telephone services have been developed to carry the TDD functionality even further.
 In certain countries, there are systems in place so that a deaf person can communicate with a hearing person on an ordinary voice phone using a human relay operator.
-There are also "carry-over" services, enabling people who can hear but cannot speak ("hearing carry-over," a.k.a.
-"HCO"), or people who cannot hear but are able to speak ("voice carry-over," a.k.a.
+There are also "carry-over" services, enabling people who can hear but cannot speak ("hearing carry-over", a.k.a.
+"HCO"), or people who cannot hear but are able to speak ("voice carry-over", a.k.a.
 "VCO") to use the telephone.

-The term TDD is sometimes discouraged because people who are deaf are increasingly using mainstream devices and technologies to carry out most of their communication.
+The term TDD is sometimes discouraged because people who are d/Deaf are increasingly using mainstream devices and technologies to carry out most of their communication.
 The devices described here were developed for use on the partially-analog Public Switched Telephone Network (PSTN).
 They do not work well on the new internet protocol (IP) networks.
 Thus as society increasingly moves toward IP based telecommunication, the telecommunication devices used by people who are deaf will not be TDDs.
 In the US and Canada, the devices are referred to as TTYs.

 Teletype Corporation, of Skokie, Illinois, made page printers for text, notably for news wire services and telegrams, but these used standards different from those for deaf communication, and although in quite widespread use, were technically incompatible.
 Furthermore, these were sometimes referred to by the "TTY" initialism, short for "Teletype".
 When computers had keyboard input mechanisms and page printer output, before CRT terminals came into use, Teletypes were the most widely used devices.
 They were called "console typewriters".
 (Telex used similar equipment, but was a separate international communication network.)